SizeUp to 16 inches (41 cm)

 - Has large eyes and a small pectoral fin.

-Garden eels use their tails to dig their burrows and rarely leave
+Garden eels use their tails to dig burrows and will rarely leave.

 - Diet consists of zooplankton it picks from the current as it flows past.
 For this reason, all the eels in a colony generally face the same direction: into the current.